qwertypopz/shady_meadows_challenge/README.md

 * Location
     * common_functions.py
 * Parameters
-    * driver: Allows the program to utilize the browser in the same manner a user would
+    * driver: Allows the program to utilize the browser in the same manner a user would.
-    * log: Utilizes logging functionality for testing and diagnostic purposes
+    * log: Utilizes logging functionality for testing and diagnostic purposes.
 * Summary
-    * Navigates to the main page
+    * Navigates to the main page.

 **common_functions.setup_driver(log)**
 * Location
     * common_functions.py
 * Parameters
-    * log: Utilizes logging functionality for testing and diagnostic purposes
+    * log: Utilizes logging functionality for testing and diagnostic purposes.
 * Summary
     * This is a necessary function if the test requires any action to be done through a web browser.